-The micro series comics aren't free of examples either.
-The Rarity issue shows Rarity going on vacation... and bringing along a picture of Applejack to put on her nightstand.
+- The Rarity issue of the the micro series comics shows Rarity going on vacation... and bringing along a picture of Applejack to put on her nightstand.

-Fluttershy and Rarity are shown to be very close even amongst the Mane Six in "Green Isn't Your Color", and Rarity seems more upset and jealous about Fluttershy's career forcing her to miss a (for lack of a better word) date with Rarity than even Fluttershy accidentally becoming part of the fashion spotlight instead of her.
+- In "Green Isn't Your Color" Rarity seems more upset and jealous about Fluttershy's career forcing her to miss a (for lack of a better word) date with Rarity than Fluttershy accidentally becoming part of the fashion spotlight instead of her.